- Henrique Capriles Radonski is running for president for the second time in six months

 He was just 25 years old at the time, but he quickly advanced to become the president of the Chamber of Deputies and then president of the entire Parliament.

 But the bicameral legislature was dissolved in 1999.

 The following year, Capriles was elected mayor of Baruta, which is located in the state of Miranda and is a suburb in the Caracas metropolitan area.

-He became mayor with more than 60% of the vote in 2000.
+He became mayor with more than 60% of the vote.

-In 2008, he ran for governor of Miranda and won.
+In 2008, he ran for governor of Miranda state and won.